KatolaZ/setnet/README.md

 This is a simple shell script to configure and manage network interfaces.
-At the moment, it is only able to bring up ethernet and wi-fi networks (WPA/WPA2/ESS), using either static or dhcp-based IP configuration.
+At the moment, it is only able to bring up ethernet and wi-fi networks (WPA-Personal and WPA-Enterprise), using either static or dhcp-based IP configuration.

 For more information, please visit the webpage: